tipsimoy/SpaceAppNASA/README.md

 - Simoy is a platform to crowd-source information, way to accurately measure the air quality.
 It displays air-related symptoms.

-The crowd source information will be coming from a deployable unit.
+-The crowd source information will be coming from a deployable unit.
 We also have a way to crowd source information from the people of the community.
 The app will indicate health effects corresponding to air quality of certain areas geolocated by crowdsourcer.
 It will also give you advice on how you’ll improve air quality.